 When you’re ready to start recruiting candidates, cast your net deep and wide.
-Of course, you want to post the opening on your website and on job boards that cater to your company’s industry or the creative field.
+Of course, you want to post the opening on your website and on job boards that cater to your company’s industry.
 And you should also share the job ad on your company’s social media accounts.
 But don’t forget about the power of in-person networking to spread the news of your open position, whether you’re attending a casual lunch, professional event or industry conference.

-You may also want to consider working with a specialized recruiter who has access to highly skilled creatives, including passive job seekers.
-Staffing agencies such as The Creative Group can help you hire talented individuals with expertise in different areas — from technology to accounting — for a project, contract-to-hire or full-time basis.
+You may also want to consider working with a specialized recruiter who has access to highly skilled candidates, including passive job seekers.
+Staffing agencies such as Robert Half can help you hire talented individuals with expertise in different areas — from technology to accounting — for a project, contract-to-hire or full-time basis.

 4. Conduct consistent interviews

 During each interview, pay attention to whether the candidate is well prepared by testing their knowledge of your company and industry.
 Again, zero in on both technical know-how and interpersonal abilities.
-Your job is to not only find the most qualified person, but also build a well-functioning and cohesive creative team.
+Your job is to not only find the most qualified person, but also build a well-functioning and cohesive team.

 While your conversations will naturally take different courses, be sure to ask all candidates the same questions to keep the playing field level.
 And don’t forget to sell yourself and your company.
 After all, interviews are a two-way street.

 5. Determine the right salary range

-Review The Creative Group Salary Guide to make sure your starting pay ranges are on par with or better than what other companies in your area are offering.
-Our Salary Guide gives you compensation data for more than 80 creative and marketing positions to help with this.
-You can also use our handy Salary Calculator to quickly and easily compute average starting salary ranges for various job titles in your city.
+The Robert Half Salary Guides can ensure your starting pay ranges are on par with, or better than, what other companies in your area are offering.
+You can also use our Salary Calculator to quickly and easily compute average starting salary ranges for various job titles in your city.

 6. Act fast when you find the right candidate